pi-tv/pi-tv.github.io/_posts/ubuntu/2018-05-09-ubuntu-configure-wifi.md

 ---
-title: Ubuntu setup Wi-Fi
+title: Ubuntu configure Wi-Fi
 tags: [Ubuntu, Linux, Network]
 desc: Configure Wi-Fi on Ubuntu Server
-date: 2018-05-09
 ---

-# Ubuntu Server setup Wi-Fi
+# Ubuntu configure Wi-Fi

-Ubuntu Server (16.04 LTS) installer provides a handy interface to setup Wi-Fi during the installation.
+Ubuntu Server (16.04 LTS) installer provides a handy interface to use Wi-Fi during the installation.
 But when I've completed installation and restarted the server - Wi-Fi was not available.
 Installer doesn't store such configuration, and I have to configure Wi-Fi again.